warint/EpiBibR/README.md

 <!-- badges: end -->

-EpiBibR is a R wrapper to easily access bibliographic data on Covid-19 and other medical references.
+EpiBibR is an R wrapper to easily access bibliographic data on Covid-19 and other medical references.
 In this global crisis, knowledge and open data can have an impact.
 In this regard, our team thought it could be significant to make available more than 20 000 references (journal